 Much of the permit process can be completed online.

 1. Permit Application.
 Download and complete the appropriate permit.
 Find the permit applications noted above linked on this page.

 2. Site Plan.
 Some permits require site plans or a formal plan review process.
 Plans must include setbacks (the distance away from) from property lines.
 All new construction and remodel permits require a full size plan set.
-Please mail or drop off these plan sets at our offices located at 144 W. 2nd Street, Kaukauna or mail to City of Kaukauna, Attn: Building Inspection, PO Box 890, Kaukauna, WI 54130.
+Please mail these plan sets to our office: City of Kaukauna, P.O.
+Box 890, Kaukauna, WI 54130.

 3. Permit Submission.
 Submit your permit and site plan (if required) to the City of Kaukauna by email.
-You can email your permit to [email protected] or mail it to us at City of Kaukauna, Attn: Building Inspection, PO Box 890, Kaukauna, WI 54130.
+You can email your permit to [email protected] or mail it to us at City of Kaukauna, P.O.
+Box 890, Kaukauna, WI 54130.
 If emailing, please put BUILDING PERMIT in the subject line.

-Contractors will soon be able submit payments for building permits online by creating an account with MyGov, the software program that the City of Kaukauna Inspection Department utilizes.
-Payments are also accepted by cash (in-person only), checks or money orders made payable to City of Kaukauna (in-person or by mail), or by credit card in-person.
+Contractors are able to submit payments for building permits online by creating an account with MyGov, the software program that the City of Kaukauna Inspection Department utilizes.
+Payments are also accepted by checks or money orders made payable to City of Kaukauna (by mail or drop box), or by credit card by phone (920) 766-6315.
 Permit fees for decks, fences, pools, razing, roofing, siding and sheds are flat fees.
 Permit fees are listed on the permit application.
 Permits for projects that involve plan review remodeling and detached garages depend on square footage and project value and some may incur an additional plan review fee.